Physical Medicine and MSK

 What makes the difference is the diagnosis.
 We can do “simple” injuries and all the way up to complex movement pathologies, neural dynamics and chronic pain.

 Our treatment “toolbox” is extensive.
 We can, and do, manipulate necks and backs, but we also have a whole range of other manual therapy techniques running alongside acupuncture, Interferential Therapy and tailor-made rehabilitation programmes.
-And now we have the Alter G Anti-gravity treadmill!

 What moves us into Physical Medicine is that we also treat asthma, IBS, headaches and migraines, eczema, hay-fever, dysmenorrhoea (painful periods), wounds and some circulatory disorders.